-Large and gold-framed arched openings span the shopfront, capturing a spectacle akin to sweeping views of the pop-art landscape narrative which unfolds throughout the interiors.
+Large and gold-framed arched openings span the shopfront, capturing sweeping views of the pop-art landscape narrative which unfolds throughout the interiors.
 The arches also offer framed views of individual entities within the concept store, each resonating with the collective visual while showcasing their distinct and individual brand qualities.

 The Rope Cave is a zone that houses treatment spaces for Browhaus.
 The main feature of the space serves not only as an interesting visual but also as a function for privacy.
 Suspended ropes of different heights strategically carve out pockets of treatment spaces where grooming takes place, while creating layers of privacy.